How to use the clothing layer insulation calculator

 .

-Your total clothing resistance is simply the sum of the layer inputs:
+Your clothing resistance is simply the sum of the layer inputs:

 .

-In plain language, the equation says that colder air increases the temperature gap your clothing has to resist, while higher activity increases the heat you can spare.
+In practical layering terms, colder air increases the temperature gap the clothing must bridge, while higher activity increases the heat your body can afford to lose.

 - Units: R-values are in m²·K/W, temperature is in °C, and heat flux is in W/m².